ai-bootcamp-team6/dirtdetection/README.md

 The YOLOv3 implementation is taken from ultralytics.

-The model is deployed to Streamlit with FastAPI.
+The model is locally deployed to Streamlit with FastAPI.

 ### Credits